Competing effectively with the authoritarian regime in Beijing requires a superior blend of cooperation and confrontation.

 To do that, we need to specify effects to craft not only how to Deter and Defend but also how to Dissuade, Secure, Persuade, Compel, Induce and Coerce — when appropriate.
 This process should include confrontational and cooperative combinations of effects, sometimes at the same time.
 Our ubiquitous goals of “stability” and “security” are too vague.
 We need to specify desired effects in terms of what to prevent and what to cause.
 A language of all-effects strategy is also needed to grasp China’s multi-faceted strategy and defeat it with superior combined effects.

-Drawing from the previously mentioned national strategy documents, the United Nations’ Global Compact and Declaration of Human Rights, and the World Trade Organization principles, let’s posit the following desired effects:
+Drawing from the aforementioned national strategy documents, the United Nations’ Global Compact and Declaration of Human Rights, and the World Trade Organization principles, let’s posit the following desired effects:

 Now let’s look at what China is doing to wage all-effects competition and warfare.
 For simplicity’s sake, the information is organized into diplomatic, informational, military, economic, and social (DIMES) aspects.
 In reality, all of this overlaps.